SharkSnack/shiren-4/content/system/status-conditions.md

 ---
 title: "Status Conditions"
 metaTitle: "Status Conditions - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "List of status conditions for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
+metaDescription: "List of status conditions for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 <div class="pageTopImage">